 As for Fiona, still no real news apart for a couple of very odd postcards from Oregon.
 I told you that she hightailed it off from Oxford to join this crazy cult.
 I get the feeling she hasn’t been allowed to write before now.
 They didn’t make much sense: rather like Simon on new year’s day – just as angry and paranoid but a little bit madder.
 I did think of trying to go over and find here but (a) I don’t have any money (b) how would I know where she was and (c) what if she didn’t want to come back?
 And come back to what?
 Oxford probably wouldn’t take her again – and what can Simon or I offer in the way of a home life?
 Perhaps that what she was running away from.
 I wish I could.
 Simon doesn’t seem interested in his daughter’s plight or flight or whatever it is one bit.
 “It’s something she has to work out for herself,” he told me pompously a few months ago, sounding just like his father.
 “Work out?’
 I screamed. ”This isn’t a piece of fucking maths homework!”
 Then he hung up.

 Right.
 So.
 Tamsin.
 Fasten your seat belts.
 You probably read about it in the papers but Tam is in the Klong Prem Prison in Bangkok serving 15 years for drug trafficking.
 I’ve been here for the last seven weeks, during the trial (if you can call it that), which happened last week.
-Thank god for Mike, one of Simon’s few friends who’ll have anything to do with me, who lives out here and who’s been putting me up (and up with me).
+Thank god for Mike, and old friend – well, acquaintance really, I’m surprised he recognised me – whom I ran into outside the prison with me weeping my eyes out.
+He lives out here and has been putting me up (and up with me).
 I can’t pretend I’ve been a happy guest.

 There are two very different accounts of what happened: Simon’s, which makes no sense and anyway keeps changing; and mine.
 The short version of mine is that, not content with maiming one of his sons, spoiling the other one rotten and ignoring his younger daughter, he then decides to turn his elder one into a drug mule.
 There must be a special circle of hell reserved for fathers who do this, though Dante seems to keep quiet about it.
 I was surprised when he arranged for her to have a holiday there after she walked out on her job with Sir Courtney Inchbold-Grist – or Inchbold-Grope as she called him – and the even bigger weirdo in Prague but it turns out this was just a last desperate throw of the dice to clear his debts.
 Someone talked or did a double-cross or whatever – anyway, the police were waiting for Tam, mob-handed.
 All the ‘presents’ that he’d given her for his ‘friends’ turned out to be packed with heroin.